 For additional information about locations and conditions please contact us at 719-636-1602.

 Major recreation areas on the Pikes Peak Ranger District:

 Rampart Reservoir Recreation Area

 Campground facilities accommodate motor homes, trailers and tent campers.
-Two of the 10 campgrounds located on the Pikes Peak Ranger District are group sites and can accommodate large numbers of people.
-Dispersed camping is allowed, unless an area is posted as “No Camping”.
+Two of the 10 campgrounds on the Pikes Peak Ranger District are group sites and can accommodate large numbers of people.
+Dispersed camping is allowed unless an area is posted as “No Camping.”

 Quality trout fishing is available at Rampart Reservoir and Manitou Lake.
-Both areas are stocked regularly by the Colorado Division of Wildlife (fee required).
+Both areas are stocked regularly by the Colorado Parks and Wildlife (fee required).
 Numerous streams and lakes offer anglers a wide variety of fishing spots.
 Weekly fishing report